 Good news for hairy-noses !!
 Good news about native wildlife can be depressingly hard to come by, but the northern hairy-nosed wombats (Lasiorhinus krefftii) at Epping Forest National Park have just served up a good fat slice of it!
 This critically endangered marsupial – the largest but rarest of Australia’s 3 wombat species – has been teetering on the brink of extinction for decades, with its population slipping to around 35 individuals.
 Thanks to thirty years of dedication by QPWS staff, especially senior conservation officer, Alan Horsup (who did his PhD at JCU on allied rock wallabies), and a team of volunteers, their population has increased tenfold.
 No time for complacency though as most of the animals occur in just one location, and the need to establish other safe territories for them is pressing.
 Read the story here.

-Tangaroa Blue Clean-ups: For those with time to spare, the annual clean-up at Orpheus Island is running for four days at the end of this month – it is almost booked out but cancellations do happen so follow this link for more details and registration.
+Tangaroa Blue Clean-ups: For those with time to spare, the annual clean-up at Orpheus Island is running for four days at the end of this month – it is almost booked out but cancellations do happen.
 If you can only spare a morning, then October is the month when Tangaroa Blue co-ordinates a number of flagship events.
-Follow this link for details of clean-ups at Pallarenda (1/10) and Ross Creek (16/10).

 Koels are calling – and the Backyard Bird Count is coming.
 Is it my imagination or are the distinctive, coo-ee calls of that striking summer migrant ringing out earlier and earlier?
 It was still officially “winter” when they were first heard in my suburb and soon they will be waking us up regularly with that insistent cry.
 Maybe they are just reminding us to get ready for Birdlife Australia’s annual Aussie Backyard Bird Count which will run from18th-24th of October.
 If you haven’t done this before, it is a lot of fun and you don’t have to be an expert because there is plenty of help available.
-Click on this link to find out more – and if you register you will receive reminders, so it doesn’t slip by unnoticed (much appreciated by those with busy lives and/or ageing memories!)
+If you register you will receive reminders, so it doesn’t slip by unnoticed (much appreciated by those with busy lives and/or ageing memories!)

 NB Copyright of all images in this post resides with the photographers.
 Pease contact us for permission to use.